zhaoxiaoqun5703/ourfloraweb/README.md

 The University of Sydney is using Digital Ocean for this project, but there are many others such as Linode or even Amazon AWS that are all great.

 ## Install Guide ##
-### Local modifications ###
-Before you start trying to deploy campus flora you're going to want to make some local modifications to the rails app:
-* Change the ip address listed in config/deploy/production.rb to point to your server
-* Change the github url in config/deploy.rb to point to your repository if you've forked the repo
-* Change the URL in config/sitemap.rb to point to the domain you'll be using for the production version of the site
-* Create the file config/application.yml and set the variables DATABASE_USER, DATABASE_PASSWORD, SECRET_KEY_BASE and DEVISE_SECRET.

 ### Server setup (Blank server) ###
 * Log into your VPS __as root (important!)__